eduardosasso/eduardosasso.github.io/index.md

 In 2011, I moved to the U.S. to join Trip.com (formerly Gogobot), which was [acquired](https://techcrunch.com/2017/11/01/ctrip-group-snaps-up-travel-search-startup-trip-com/) by [Skyscanner](https://www.skyscanner.net/) in 2017.

-I'm into building things, mostly software products, and lately, I've been dabbling into woodworking just for fun.
+I'm into building things, mostly software products, and lately, I've been dabbling into woodworking and moonlighting on [Bullish▲](https://bullish.email) Stock Market in my free time.

 As an [engineer](/resume), I'm a generalist and agnostic to languages and technology, but I enjoy writing [Ruby](https://www.ruby-lang.org/en/) code quite a bit.